Ministry of Education Language Centre: Fees

-The MOELC does not charge tuition fees, but students have to buy their own materials and textbooks.
+The MOELC does not charge tuition fees, but students must buy their own materials and textbooks.
 This cost varies among the languages taken.
 For instance, the cost of materials for the French course for the first year ranges around S$90–100.
 After the first year, however, most of the materials are reused, including dictionaries.

-Entry Requirements
+Entry requirements

 Entry requirements are mainly academics-based.
 In general, a student must have scored 8 or less in the Primary School Leaving Examination (PSLE) to be considered for entry into the French, Spanish, German and Japanese courses, and scored 24 or less to enter into the Malay courses.
 These requirements can be lowered for second language exemption cases.

 Thus, the bulk of the students are usually from elite secondary schools whose intake cohorts have a high mean PSLE score.
 However, a significant portion of the population comes from the junior colleges, as well as students from secondary schools whose cohorts' mean PSLE scores are not as high as those of the elite secondary schools.
 There are no primary school students.

 Officially, if a student is not a citizen or permanent resident in Singapore, he or she can only take Malay courses, although exceptions are common.